markisrt4/mrtechforge.github.io/faq.md

 <details><summary>Click to expand</summary>
 I’m an Android guy.
 I like freedom, customization, and buttons that don’t yell at me.
-But if you use an iPhone, just be ok with the fact that an angel loses it's wings.
+But if you use an iPhone, just be okay with the fact that an angel loses its wings.
 </details>

 ---